 Composting is nature’s way of recycling nutrients.
 As plants grow, they absorb nutrients from the soil.
 When they eventually die and decay, the nutrients are returned to the soil.
-Backyard composting is a way to recapture these nutrients to enrich your yard or garden.
-When the leaves and grass clips decompose, they become compost.
+Composting can happen on a large scale or in your backyard.

 Why Should We Compost?